kareraolivier/kareraolivier/README.md

 ### Gist About Me
 - 🔭 I am a full-stack developer.
-- 🔭 I’m currently working the intern at The Gym rwanda.
+- 🔭 I’m currently working the intern at The Gym Rwanda.
-- 🌱 I’m currently learning more on node js
+- 🌱 I’m currently learning more on react and nest js
 - 👯 I’m looking to collaborate on different opensource project
 - 🤔 I’m looking for help in python(django)
 - 💬 Ask me about software development